Normal Hearing Frequency Range By Age

 • Adolescence and Early Adulthood (11-25 years): Hearing abilities are generally at their peak during these years.
 Most individuals can still hear frequencies up to 20 kHz, although some decline may begin due to noise exposure.

 • Adulthood (26-50 years): A gradual decline in high-frequency hearing often begins during this period, particularly for frequencies above 8 kHz.
-This is a natural process known as presbycusis (age-related hearing loss).
+This is a natural process known as presbycusis (age-related hearing loss) It's one of those things that adds up.
+Turns out it matters..

 • Middle Age (51-65 years): The loss of high-frequency hearing becomes more pronounced.
 Many individuals may have difficulty hearing sounds above 6 kHz or even lower.
-This can impact the ability to understand speech clearly, especially in noisy environments.
+This can impact the ability to understand speech clearly, especially in noisy environments That alone is useful..

 • Older Adulthood (65+ years): Hearing loss continues to progress, often affecting a broader range of frequencies.
 Understanding speech becomes increasingly challenging, and the ability to hear environmental sounds may also be diminished.